bernatesquirol/tfm-docs/bayesian.md

 \end{aligned}
 $$

-As it happened with the breakpoints model, we'll have to run it with several $L_{\text{max}}$, creating different models.
+As it happened with the breakpoints model, we will have to run it with several $L_{\text{max}}$, creating different models.
 We can see that similarly to what happened with the breakpoints, at 4-level model we reach the optimal amount of information with the minimum amount of levels.

 <figure style="text-align:center">
     <img src='../tfm-plots/static/bayesian-multilevel.png' height=450>
     <figcaption>Fig.8 - </figcaption>
 </figure>

-This model has the advantage that it fits the data better, but the computation time and the simplicity of the result are worse than the linear breakpoints model.
+This model has the advantage that fits the data better, but the computation time and the simplicity of the result are worse than the linear breakpoints model.
 For example we can see that the 4-state has a small spike at day $35$, this is useful to analyse one day behaviour, and we wouldn't pick this one with the linear breakpoints model, but when we look at changes that remain through time, the linear breakpoints model probably introduces less noise.

 ## Analysis